homelab-alpha/docs/content/docs/docker/docker_quickstart_guide.md

 ### Set up the DNF repository

+{{% alert context="danger" %}}
+Setting up the DNF repository for Docker and Docker Compose will not work for Fedora 41 and later at the moment!
+{{% /alert %}}

 Before you install Docker Engine for the first time on a new host machine, you need to set up the Docker repository.
 Afterward, you can install and update Docker from the repository.